notarikon-nz/hackmud/utility/readme.md

 ### [bank](https://github.com/notarikon-nz/hackmud/blob/main/utility/bank.js)

 Barebones example to transfer money in & out of alt user.
 Utilises context's caller info to prevent unauthorised access.

+### keybank

+Example on how to request a k3y from your alt remotely, useful for l0ckbox